-Exceedance of ground water standards - impoundment monitoring well.
-If the constituent concentration in a ground water sample and in the next ground water sample collected from a monitoring well intended to monitor an impoundment(s) exceeds one or more of the ground water standards of 20.6.2.3103 NMAC and exceeds the concentration of such constituent(s) in a ground water sample collected from the upgradient monitoring well, then the permittee shall enact one of the following measures.
+B. Exceedance of ground water standards - impoundment monitoring well.
+If the constituent concentration in a ground water sample and in the next ground water sample collected from a monitoring well intended to monitor an impoundment(s) exceeds one or more of the ground water standards of 20.6.2.3103 NMAC and exceeds the concentration of such constituent(s) in a ground water sample collected from the upgradient monitoring well for four consecutive quarters, then the permittee shall enact the department may require the permittee, by written notice, to take one of the following measures.
+Before notifying the permittee that action is required under this subsection, the department shall take into consideration site-specific conditions including, but not limited to, geology, depth to ground water, threats to public health, and the trends in contamination at the site.
 For the purpose of this subsection, ground water samples obtained from the impoundment monitoring well and the upgradient monitoring well that are used for comparison of constituent concentrations shall be collected within two days of each other, provided that if there is sufficient ground water quality data to demonstrate that samples from different periods should be compared, the department may allow such a comparison.
 If ground water quality data for the upgradient monitoring well are not submitted by the permittee, the ground water standard(s) of 20.6.2.3103 NMAC shall be the applicable standard(s) used to determine if the requirements of this subsection must be met.
 The contingency requirements of Subparagraphs (a) through (c) of Paragraph (1) and Sub-subparagraphs (i) through (iii) of Sub-paragraph (a) of Paragraph (2) of this subsection shall not apply if corrective action previously has been taken to address ground water contamination and constituent concentrations have stabilized or improved, but this exception shall no longer apply if a constituent concentration increases for two consecutive sampling events and exceeds its standard or the upgradient concentration.
-Once enacted the contingency requirements of this subsection apply until the permittee has fulfilled the requirements of this subsection and ground water monitoring pursuant to 20.6.6.23 NMAC confirms for a minimum of eight consecutive ground water sampling events that the standards of 20.6.2.3103 NMAC are not exceeded and the total nitrogen concentration in ground water is less than or equal to 10 milligrams per liter or until the department requires an abatement plan pursuant to Subparagraph (d) of Paragraph (1) or Sub subparagraph (iv) of Subparagraph (a) of Paragraph (2) of this subsection.
+Once enacted the contingency requirements of this subsection and ground water monitoring pursuant to 20.6.6.23 NMAC confirms for a minimum of eight consecutive ground water sampling events that the standards of 20.6.2.3103 NMAC are not exceeded and the total nitrogen concentration in ground water is less than or equal to 10 milligrams per liter or until the department requires an abatement plan pursuant to Subparagraph (d) of Paragraph (1) or Sub-subparagraph (iv) of Subparagraph (a) of Paragraph (2) of this subsection.

-(1) Pre-dairy rule liner not composed of 40/30-mil HDPE (minimum) or equivalent.
-For impoundments using a liner installed prior to the effective date of the dairy rule and composed of a material that is not, at a minimum, 40-mil unreinforced HDPE, 30-mil reinforced HDPE, (or other material having equivalent characteristics with regard to permeability, resistance to degradation by ultraviolet light, compatibility with the liquids anticipated to be collected in the impoundment, tensile strength, and tear and puncture resistance), the following actions shall be taken.
+(1) Clay liner or Pre-dairy rule liner not composed of 40/30-mil HDPE (minimum) or equivalent.
+For impoundments using aclay liner or a liner installed prior to the effective date of the dairy rule and composed of a material that is not, at a minimum, 40-mil unreinforced HDPE, 30-mil reinforced HDPE, (or other material having equivalent characteristics with regard to permeability, resistance to degradation by ultraviolet light, compatibility with the liquids anticipated to be collected in the impoundment, tensile strength, and tear and puncture resistance), the following actions shall be taken.